Ankush7Kumar/VM-Nexus/README.md

 - **Docker** - Containerizes the application and manages dependencies for consistent deployment.
 - **Django** - Provides the backend framework and RESTful API for handling VM data.
 - **ReactJS** - Powers the frontend with dynamic UI to display and manage VM data.
-- **Webpack** - Bundles frontend resources, integrated to run concurrently with the backend.
+- **Webpack** - Bundles frontend resources, integrated to run with the backend.

 ## Features